 Herbal popsicles: Freeze a strong infusion with mint and a touch of fruit juice for a refreshing herbal treat.

-Our Hibiscus Mint Tea is a vibrant blend of hibiscus petals, peppermint, and spearmint — nothing else.
+Our Hibiscus Mint Tea is a vibrant blend of hibiscus petals, peppermint, and a touch of stevia— nothing else.
 It’s naturally caffeine-free, delightfully tart, and deeply refreshing.

 We created it as a cool-down tea, perfect for summer sipping, midday resets, and helping your nervous system take a breather.